-On th On the successful completion of the course, students will be able to: 1. remember and understand HTML structure, tags, and saving web K1 & pages.
-K2 2. utilize CSS for image styling and text wrapping.
+On t On the successful completion of the course, students will be able to: 1. remember and understand HTML structure, tags, and saving web K1 & K2 2. utilize CSS for image styling and text wrapping.
 K3 3. analyse and create various types of hyperlinks and use CSS.
-K3 & K4 4. learn and evaluate pose-to-pose sketching, rapid sketching, and K4& basic acting.
-K5 5. develop master pencil shading, textures, landscapes, and human K6 anatomy.
+K3 & K4 4. learn and evaluate pose-to-pose sketching, rapid sketching, and basic acting.
+K4& K5 5. develop master pencil shading, textures, landscapes, and human anatomy.
+K6